ctnkyrd/esri-mxd2png/README.md

 # esri-mxd2jpg
-with arcpy opens desired .mxd and zoom to selected records based in criteria and  iterate through records get &amp; save screenshot.
+choose your mxd file with layers and zoom to selected records based in criteria and  iterate through records get &amp; save screenshot.

 required parameters are,
 ###mxd2jpg class